joangui/DataSynth/README.md

 }
 ```

+## Generators

 One of the most important elements in DataSynth are generators.
 A Generator is a
 class that representing some sort of "functor" (a callable object).
 This object
-is used to generate the values for a particular attribute.
+is used to generate the values of a given type, for instance, for a particular attribute.
 For instance, the
 "country" attribute values for the persons is created using the
 "org.dama.datasynth.generators.CDFGenerator" generator, wich basically generates
 values from a dictionary, containing the values and a cummulative distribution